lars-chen/rl-blog/_posts/2023-03-28-learning-barrier-certificates.md

 ![Pendulum](https://github.com/lars-chen/rl-blog/blob/master/assets/images/pendulum_examp.gif?raw=true)   |  ![Cartpole](https://github.com/lars-chen/rl-blog/blob/master/assets/images/single_examp.gif?raw=true)

-In the paper, the authors focused on low-dimensionality, high risk environments based on Cartpole and Pendulum in the Gym-Mujoco simulation suite.
+In the paper, the authors focused on low-dimensionality, high risk environments based on Cartpole and Pendulum in the Gym-Mujoco[^TodorovErezTasa2012] simulation suite.
 They were able to consistently find that CRABS has zero training-time violations while performing admirably (and sometimes better than other well known algorithms) in terms of reward maximization.

 We chose to expand into two new Mujoco environments with two cases: One where we increase the risk and one where we increase the complexity of the dynamics.